Republican Party sets fundraising record amid impeachment battle

 MCCONNELL: 'WE'VE HEARD ENOUGH' ON IMPEACHMENT, PROLONGED SENATE TRIAL COULD BE 'EMBARRASSING SCENE'

-The party currently has $63.2 million in cash—marking the most cash-on-hand they have had since before the 2012 presidential election.
+The party currently has $63.2 million in cash — marking the most cash-on-hand it has had since before the 2012 presidential election.

 “Democrats’ baseless impeachment charade has only served to bolster our base and attract more voters to our cause and the result is another record-breaking fundraising month,” RNC Chairwoman Ronna McDaniel told Fox News.
-“President Trump’s policies made historic progress this month as well, with USMCA clearing another legislative hurdle, paid-family leave secured for federal employees, and 266,000 jobs added to the economy—all while Nancy Pelosi’s impeachment sham droned on.”
+“President Trump’s policies made historic progress this month as well, with USMCA clearing another legislative hurdle, paid-family leave secured for federal employees, and 266,000 jobs added to the economy — all while Nancy Pelosi’s impeachment sham droned on.”

 She added: “Voters will make their voices heard by re-electing President Trump and voting for Republicans up and down the ballot in 2020.”